Let Go of Anxiety

 Anxiety is learned by modeling from a parent or by not learning how to reassure ourselves.

-Our body's only way of helping us is to trigger adrenaline.
-Our body responds to our thinking as if it is literal and it's happening now.
-When our adrenaline is running, we are anxious and irritable.
+Our body's primary response is to trigger adrenaline.
+It reacts to our thoughts as if the situation is happening in real time.
+When adrenaline is elevated, we tend to feel anxious and irritable.

 2. The ability to reassure ourselves is learned when we sleep by ourselves and learn to self-soothe.
 When we tell ourselves either silently or out loud that we are ok, our adrenaline turns off because it no longer needs to prepare us to fight or flee.
-We might not have learned how to self-soothe either because we slept with a sibling, or we got our reassurance from well-meaning parents, who let us sleep with them, therefore we got our reassurance from our parents, or if we did not feel safe in our environment, it does not develop.
+We may not have learned how to self-soothe for a few reasons.
+For example, we might have shared a room with a sibling, or we may have received comfort from well-meaning parents who allowed us to sleep with them.
+As a result, we relied on our parents for comfort.
+Additionally, if we did not feel safe in our environment, this ability to self-soothe may not have developed at all.
 We can learn how to turn off our adrenaline and self-soothe at any age.
 Subsequently, once we turn off our adrenaline, we will not feel anxious.

 Our unconscious or subconscious mind is like the hard drive of a computer.
 It stores all of our important information.
 Our conscious mind is what is currently aware.
-Our thoughts are in part directed to our conscious mind from our subconscious mind.
-The thoughts in our unconscious mind are thoughts we accidentally reinforced by thinking about them in our conscious mind or the part of our mind where we are aware.
+Some of our thoughts flow into our conscious mind from the subconscious.
+The ideas in our unconscious are often ones we’ve unintentionally reinforced by dwelling on them in our conscious mind, the part of our mind where we’re aware.

-When we consciously worry about something, our brain counts the number of times we think about it and notes the environment we think it in, for example, the car when we are driving or before we fall asleep.
+When we consciously worry about something, our brain keeps track of how often we think about it and notices the environment we’re in, like when we’re driving in the car or lying in bed before falling asleep.

 If we think the same thought, in any environment, 21 times in a row, our unconscious mind records it.
 Our unconscious brain is hard-wired to record the thoughts we think about, assuming the thoughts are important to our survival.
 Our brain doesn't discern whether the thought is true or not, only the number of times we think about it before it's recorded.
 The unconscious mind will then throw the thought out, in the same environment, to our conscious mind.

-Then if we reinforce it again by thinking about it, our unconscious mind thinks it did the right thing by throwing it out, and it looks for more opportunities to throw the thought out, even in different environments when our mind is free.
-Now our "what if " thought becomes a habit.
+When we reinforce it by thinking about it again, our unconscious mind believes it was right to throw it out, and it starts seeking more chances to do the same, even in different situations when our mind is at ease.
+Over time, that "what if" thought turns into a habit.

 If we have established a habit of worrying, which triggers adrenaline, we can change it.

-1. To change our worried thoughts, we have first to become aware of them as soon as our unconscious mind throws out the unwanted thought.
-It takes practice to catch our thought just when it begins.
+1. To change our anxious thoughts, we first need to recognize them as soon as our unconscious mind brings up the unwanted thought.
+Catching our thoughts as they begin takes practice.
 Listen for any "what if" thoughts.
 Just keep at it.

-2. When we recognize the thought, visualize or imagine something that signifies stop, this is "thought stopping".
-For example, you could see a stop sign, paint over it or imagine the thought going up and away in a balloon.
+2. When we recognize a thought, we can visualize or imagine something that signifies "stop."
+This process is called "thought stopping."
+For example, you could picture a stop sign or envision it being painted over, or imagine the thought floating away in a balloon.

 Our thoughts need to be positive because our brain does not understand the word not.
 So if you were to say "I am not anxious", our brain hears "I am anxious".

-Imagine you are in a relaxing place.
-When you do, your body thinks you are in that place.
-And it relaxes as if you are there.
+Picture yourself in a peaceful place.
+When you do, your body believes you’re really there and naturally relaxes as if you were.

 Therefore, in summary, since anxiety is learned, it can be unlearned.
 Anxiety is the adrenaline that keeps running.
 We can consciously turn off our adrenaline.
-To learn to keep it off use a combination of thought-stopping and coping skills to keep your stress cycle from running.
-Please see the coping skill blog for details.
-If you have a problem that needs solving, see the problems-solving blog.
-If you are in the habit of worrying, see the corresponding blog.
+To maintain progress, use a mix of thought-stopping techniques and coping skills to prevent your stress cycle from taking over.
+For more details, check out the coping skills blog.
+If you have a problem that needs resolving, visit the problem-solving blog.
+And if worrying has become a habit, see the related blog for guidance.

 Comments